Query log data (native logging)

 , and a value.

-KEY =|!=|=~|!~|: VALUE AND|OR (KEY =|!=|=~|!~|: VALUE) AND|OR "full text search value"
+KEY =|!=|=~|!~|: VALUE AND|OR (KEY =|!=|=~|!~|: VALUE) AND|OR "full-text search value"

 AND|OR KEY EXISTS

-to find logs that
+) to find logs

-are more optimized and return results faster.
+searches are more optimized and return results faster.

 The following query matches any service named gateway